PubInv/general-purpose-alarm-device/README.md

 making significantly different decisions.

-In this API, the message strings support only the most limited sort of formating: a linefeed character represents a line break.
+In this API, the message strings support only the most limited sort of formatting: a linefeed character represents a line break.
 Nonetheless, if linefeed characters are used, the will break lines but this will of course limit the number of ACTUAL characters that can be rendered, rather than the 60 that we can render if no